 1. Cape Sounion and Temple of Poseidon

-** Try this half-day tour to Cape Sounion. **
+** Try this half-day tour to Cape Sounion and the Temple of Poseidon. **

-You might also be interested in: A full day private day tour in Athens including trip to Sounion – Click here.
+You might also be interested in: A full day private day tour in Athens including trip to Cape Sounion – Click here.

-Explore Sounio independently: Read more about how to visit Cape Sounion.
+Explore Cape Sounion and the Temple of Poseidon independently: Read more about how to visit Cape Sounion.

 2. Delphi Day Trip From Athens

-Delphi was one of the most important areas in Ancient Greece, and is also one of the most visited archaeological sites today.
+Delphi was one of the most important ancient sanctuaries in the past, and is one of the most visited archaeological sites today.
+This was where the famous oracle gave out prophecies, and Ancient Greeks thought Delphi to be the navel of the world.

 Visiting Delphi is one of the most popular bus tours from Athens.
 There are a number of different types available, most of which are priced around 90 Euros.